DDS: Decoupled Dynamic Scene-Graph Generation Network: Results Analysis

 \subsection{Qualitative Results}

-This section compares DDS's performance with our base network, a single branch network with one encoder, and one spatio-temporal decoder (details in section \ref{sec:abl}).
-This comparison is made in the UnRel\cite{peyre2017weakly} dataset that has very unusual unseen relationship triplets.
-Fig. \ref{fig:qual1} illustrates the samples where DDS is successful; however, our base network completely misses the relationship triplets (predicted bounding boxes do not match with ground truth).
-We utilize the most confident $20$ predictions for each sample from both networks for this visualization.
+This section compares DDS's performance with our base network (details in section \ref{sec:abl}).
+This comparison is made using the UnRel\cite{peyre2017weakly} dataset.
+Fig. \ref{fig:qual1} illustrates the samples where DDS is successful; however, our base network predicted bounding boxes do not match with ground truth.
+More results can be seen in the supplemental materials.

 We compare the attention maps from DDS and the base network to further analyze our improved performances.
 Fig. \ref{fig:qual2} presents attention maps for the samples where both DDS and the base network have correct predictions.
 The attention maps are of the queries that predict the marked subject and object bounding boxes from the last layer of the spatio-temporal decoders.
 We overlap attention maps from both our spatio-temporal decoders to get the final attention map.
-As can be seen, although both networks have correct predictions, DDS's attention maps cover the correct spatial region.
-In contrast, the base network with only one spatio-temporal decoder has attention on a very random portion of the object and the subject.
+As can be seen, although both networks have correct predictions, DDS's attention maps cover the correct spatial region compared to spotty locations produced by the base network.